Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conceptual Approach

 \section{Conceptual Approach}

-This section first describes our Soft Latent Orthogonalization Loss (SLOL) to regularize a model's latent space and then presents a method based on Pivotal Tuning~\cite{roich2022pivotal} to optimize a regularization constraint with minimal loss in model accuracy.
+This section introduces our proposed concept of a \emph{Soft Latent Orthogonalization Loss} (SLOL), followed by a method based on Pivotal Tuning~\cite{roich2022pivotal} to optimize our regularization constraint while preserving the model's accuracy.